usnistgov/policy-machine-core/README.md

 The core components of the NIST Policy Machine, a reference implementation of the Next Generation Access Control (NGAC) standard.

+## Current Release Status
+Release 4.0.1 with ongoing development and improvement.

 ## Installation

 The library is split into 3 artifacts, all under the groupId `gov.nist.ngac.pm`, so consumers only pull the